nibblesnbits/slingshot-sagas/README.md

 | [PostCSS](https://github.com/postcss/postcss) | Transform styles with JS plugins.
 Used to autoprefix CSS |
 | [Editor Config](http://editorconfig.org) | Enforce consistent editor settings (spaces vs tabs, etc). | [IDE Plugins](http://editorconfig.org/#download) |
 | [npm Scripts](https://docs.npmjs.com/misc/scripts)| Glues all this together in a handy automated build. | [Pluralsight course](https://www.pluralsight.com/courses/npm-build-tool-introduction), [Why not Gulp?](https://medium.com/@housecor/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8#.vtaziro8n)  |

+## Running the sample
+In order to run the sample, simply run `npm i` in the project directory, then run `npm start -s` to start the demo.
+This command will open the browser for you.
+To test the requests the application makes, in another terminal, run the [Test Server](#test-server).

 ## Test Server
 This project includes a submodule from [an auth0 example repo](https://github.com/auth0-blog/nodejs-jwt-authentication-sample/tree/8a3e52e52ceafeac12b1693d06837f3351aced47).